Alex-Cremers/Ibex-FastScale/README.md

 # Ibex-FastScale
 FastScale is a controller for the online psycholinguistic experiment platform Ibex.
-It is the variation of the Scale controller which allows participant to respond with only one mouse movement and click.
+It is a variation of the Scale controller which allows participant to respond with only one mouse movement and click.
 A demo can be found [here](https://ibex.spellout.net/experiments/emmanuel/FastScale%20example/view).

+**Important:** This controller is designed for use with a mouse or a trackpad.
+It works very poorly with touchscreens.

 FastScale uses the following parameters: